Insurance for multifamily property management at scale

 Maintenance technicians, groundskeepers, and leasing agents each carry different workers comp class codes and rates.
 Accurate payroll allocation between maintenance and office classifications, verified at the annual audit, is the primary driver of workers comp premium for multifamily management companies.

-How we build your apartment management insurance program
+How your apartment management insurance program gets built

 Audit your current program